How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 32. Follow Twitch Etiquette

-Networking on Twitch is a great way to grow your own audience if you do it correctly.
+Networking on Twitch is a great way to grow your audience, but only if you do it correctly.
 Following proper Twitch etiquette is an important aspect of networking on Twitch.

 33. Use Stream Tags

-Some people filter out Twitch content by tag, so make sure you are using the correct tags.
+Some people filter out Twitch content by tag, so use the correct tags.
 This way, people who want to watch a first-time playthrough or don’t want any spoilers can find you easily.

 Discoverability on Twitch is not the best.
 The only way to filter content is through these tags that Twitch offers, so be sure to use them whenever one applies.